MaverickBattler/Hotel/README.md

 # Hotel
-A desktop application with graphical interface made for a manager of a hotel.
+A desktop application with graphical interface made for an administraor of a hotel.